Marketing a freelance business can be tough—so tough, in fact, that most freelancers simply don’t.

 - Treat this as an experiment.
 The only way any freelance marketing experiment can truly fail is if you learn nothing from it.
 Experiments are simply meant to teach you whether or not your hypothesis was true or false.
 To formulate my hypothesis, I will answer these two questions: 1) “What do I expect to happen?” and 2) “What do I expect to learn?”
 My hypothesis will go something like this: “I expect to form 50 new relationships over 6 months, to book 3 calls, and to generate $20,000 in new consulting work.”

 - Measure and time-box the experiment.
 A prospecting strategy like this one is truly an experiment.
 I don’t know what’s going to happen, and that’s okay.
 I’m going to pay close attention to the timeline and results.
-If it’s really hard to start new relationships and get a conversation, then I may need to pivot to a new vertical or niche.
+If it’s challenging to start new relationships and start a conversation with a new prospect, then I may need to pivot to a new vertical or niche.
 Or, if it’s easy to get the conversation, but those conversations lead nowhere, then I may need to pivot.
-Or, if I don’t enjoy the work or the clients in this niche as much as I thought, then I may need to pivot.
+Or, if I don’t enjoy the work or the freelance clients in this niche as much as I thought, then I may need to pivot.
 Regardless, I need to measure everything along the way and designate a cut-off date.
 When will I take a step back, crunch the numbers, write down my findings and insights, and decide to keep going or find a new strategy?
 Three to six months seems like a realistic timeframe for running this experiment.

 Measure your progress backward.

 Whatever you do, don’t keep running your freelance business as though nothing has changed.
 Much has changed.
 Even after COVID-19’s viral growth curve flattens, it’s doubtful that life will snap back to the pre-pandemic status quo.

 Now is the time to streamline your freelance business, take more calculated risks, and learn new ways to get new freelance clients.
 Why not set some new goals too?